Military Sexual Trauma (MST)

 This information is adapted from a fact sheet provided courtesy of the Canadian Military Sexual Trauma Community of Practice (PDF, 72 KB), a collaboration of scientists, members of intermediary organizations, government departments, and an MST stakeholder/peer support group.

-Atlas does not provide mental health counselling or treatment.
+The Atlas Institute does not provide mental health counselling or treatment.
 If you or someone you know is in crisis, please call 911 or refer to one of the resources above.